dataprofessor/streamlit-for-datascience/lesson-5.md

 ### Value Counts

-To examine the distribution of values for any given column we can use the `value_counts()` function.
+To examine the distribution of values for categorical values from any given column, we can use the `value_counts()` function.

 ```Python
 df.NumRotatableBonds.value_counts()
 ```
+which yields the following output:
 ```
 0.0     362
 1.0     239